Orange Revolution: Protests

-At the same time, local officials in Eastern and Southern Ukraine, the stronghold of Viktor Yanukovych, started a series of actions alluding to the possibility of the breakup of Ukraine or an extra-constitutional federalisation of the country, if their candidate's claimed victory were not recognised.
+At the same time, local officials in Eastern and Southern Ukraine, the stronghold of Viktor Yanukovych, started a series of actions alluding to the possibility of the breakup of Ukraine or an extra-constitutional federalisation of the country, should their candidate's claimed victory be unrecognised.
 Demonstrations of public support for Yanukovych were held throughout Eastern Ukraine, and some of his supporters arrived in Kyiv.
 In Kyiv the pro-Yanukovych demonstrators were far outnumbered by Yushchenko supporters, whose ranks were continuously swelled by new arrivals from many regions of Ukraine.
 The scale of the demonstrations in Kyiv was unprecedented.
 By many estimates, on some days they drew up to one million people to the streets, in freezing weather.

 In total, 18.4% of Ukrainians have claimed to have taken part in the Orange Revolution (across Ukraine).